docwire/docwire/README.md

           - page
             - paragraph, table, image, link, metadata

-This DataTree model gives one consistent API for documents, email boxes, archives, and web content.
+This DataTree model gives one consistent API for documents, email boxes, archives, web content, structured files, and HTTP/API payloads.
 Parsers convert each level into messages.
 Exporters and transformers consume only the message types they understand.

 ### Lazy, reusable pipelines